wojtuss/PaddleSlim/demo/mkldnn_quant/quant_aware/PaddleCV_mkldnn_quantaware_tutorial.md

 ```
 Among them, the content of val_list.txt should be as follows:
 ```
-val / ILSVRC2012_val_00000001.jpg 0
+val/ILSVRC2012_val_00000001.jpg 0
-val / ILSVRC2012_val_00000002.jpg 0
+val/ILSVRC2012_val_00000002.jpg 0
 ```

 note:
-- Why convert the data set into a binary file?
-Because the data preprocessing (resize, crop, etc.) in Paddle is performed using pythong.Image module, the trained model is also based on the images preprocessed by Python.
-However, we found python test has high performance overhead and the inference performance slow down.
-Hence, in the quantitative model inference stage, we decided to use C++ tests.
-While C ++ only supports libraries such as Open-CV, paddle does not recommend the use of external libraries, so we use Python to preprocess the images and put data into a binary file.
-Then read it into C++ test.
-Users can also change the C++ test to use open-cv library to directly read the data and preprocess it, and the accuracy will not be greatly reduced.
-We also provide a python test `sample_tester.py` as a reference, users can see its high performance overhead compared to C++ test `sample_tester.cc`.
+- The reason for converting the dataset into a binary file is performance and independence of external C++ libraries.
+Image data requires preprocessing like resizing, cropping, etc. and it can be easily achieved using python Image module, both for training and inference.
+However, the performance of python tests is lower than of C++ tests, hence the decision to latter for the quantitative model inference tests are made.
+While effective image processing in C++ requires linking to external libraries like Open-CV, to avoid adding new dependencies to Paddle we use Python to preprocess the image data and put the result in a binary file.
+Then, the binary dataset is read into the C++ test.
+A python test sample_tester.py is there for reference, so users can observe its performance overhead compared to the C++ test sample_tester.cc.

 ### 4.2 Compile and run inference
 ####  Build the application